AbhishekPatil132/Business-Consultancy-website/README.md

   <h2>Pages</h2>
   <ul>
     <li>Home: The home page serves as the landing page for the website, providing an introduction to the business consultancy services offered.</li>
-    <li>About Us: The About Us page provides information about the consultancy firm, including its history, mission, and team.</li>
+    <li>About Us: The About Us page provides information about the consultancy firm, team.</li>
     <li>Contact Us: The Contact Us page allows visitors to get in touch with the consultancy firm by providing contact details or a contact form.</li>
     <li>Services: The Services page outlines the various services offered by the consultancy firm.</li>
   </ul>